Diagnostic Workup, Biopsy, Imaging, and Pathology Basics

 Key Takeaways

-- Cancer diagnosis usually requires tissue or cytology confirmation, with imaging and laboratory tests used to define extent, complications, and treatment readiness.
+- Cancer diagnosis usually requires tissue or cytology confirmation; imaging and labs define extent, complications, and treatment readiness.

-- Biopsy planning must consider safest access, adequate tissue for pathology and biomarkers, bleeding risk, anticoagulants, infection risk, and patient education.
+- Biopsy planning weighs safest access, adequate tissue for pathology and biomarkers, bleeding risk, anticoagulants, and infection risk.

-- Pathology reports may include histology, grade, margins, lymphovascular invasion, receptor status, molecular markers, and adequacy of specimen.
+- Pathology reports may include histology, grade, margins, lymphovascular invasion, receptor status, and molecular markers.

-- Imaging modalities answer different questions; the nurse coordinates preparation, contrast safety screening, symptom monitoring, and result follow-up.
+- Imaging modalities answer different questions; the nurse coordinates preparation, contrast safety screening, and result follow-up.

 Diagnostic Workup, Biopsy, Imaging, and Pathology Basics